 Your 2FA is then configured on your new phone.

-If you have not noted your code, you will need to contact our customer service department so that an administrator can disable the two-factor identification (2FA).
+If you have not noted your code, we suggest that you start the Google Authenticator reset process.
 You will be asked to provide proof of your identity through procedures and documents.

 Disable 2FA from your old phone